94.4% increase in requests for electricity connection to projects up to 150 kilowatts in Dubai in 2023

 PHOTO

-Dubai, UAE: HE Saeed Mohammed Al Tayer, MD & CEO of Dubai Electricity and Water Authority (DEWA) announced that the number of requests for electricity connection to projects through ‘Al Namoos’ service increased by 94.4% compared to 2022.
+Saeed Mohammed Al Tayer, MD & CEO of Dubai Electricity and Water Authority (DEWA) announced that the number of requests for electricity connection to projects through ‘Al Namoos’ service increased by 94.4 percent compared to 2022.
 DEWA received 7,885 requests for electricity connection in 2023.
 This is a new indicator of the robust performance of all economic sectors in Dubai and DEWA’s ongoing efforts to support the sustainability of Dubai’s growth and development.

 Al Namoos (Emirati word for a winner in a race) enables electricity connection for projects up to 150 kilowatts in just two steps and within five days.
 DEWA accredited consultants and contractors can submit applications digitally through DEWA’s website and smart app.